diablomedia/useragent-parser-comparison/README.md

 ### Benchmarking

 The benchmark command doesn't do anything special other than run a parser against a list of useragents a specified number of times.
-The timing information is collected by the script that runs the parser.
+The timing information is collected by the script that runs the parser and the benchmark script, just in case there is a lot of time spent in application startup that can't be measured by the parser script itself (an example of this is PHP's native `get_browser` function.
+When PHP is configured to load a browscap.ini file, it reads the entire file at PHP startup, which can't be measured from within a PHP script).
+We've broken out the times so it's easy to tell where time is spent for any given parser.
 This includes an "initialization time" cost and the actual "parse time" for each useragent parsed.
-Any other costs that the runner script imposes isn't included in these times (like opening and parsing the text file that contains the useragents).
+Any other costs that the runner script imposes that aren't measured as part of the other two times are measured in the "extra time" column.

 ## The Parsers